van-damm/rest-api/README.md

 The example Application Programming Interface (API) will be built using Java and [Spring Boot](https://spring.io/projects/spring-boot).
 HTTP enables different features that include actions like GET, POST, PUT or DELETE (based on CRUD); caching, redirection/forwarding and security.

 ## 🚩 Installation
 Different dependencies have to be added for the new project to run.
-They include Web, JPA (Java Persistence API) and some kind of database service.
+They might include Web, JPA (Java Persistence API) and some kind of database service.